noelcv/whois-query-fe/README.md

 # WhoisQueryFe

-## TODOS:
-- JWT
-- Same-site policy
-- Headers at Get Request
-- ErrorBoundary
-- Test suite
-- Deployment

 ## State Management

-To make the app truly reactive and ready to be manageable at scale, we opted to manage state with NgRx and recreate Redux Patterns to establish a single source of truth to manage the interactions on the client-side.
+To make the app truly reactive and ready to be manageable at scale, we opted to manage state with **NgRx** and recreate Redux-like Patterns to establish a single source of truth to manage the interactions on the client-side.

----- STORE
+ 🗃 STORE
 |___ state
 |___ actions
 |___ reducers
 |___ effects
 |___ selectors

-## Modularity and Composibility
+## Modularity and Composability
 We procured to keep the code modular, the functions pure and keep side effects to the bare minimum.

-Example given, instead of chaining multiple actions within an effect, we opted to draft highly targeted actions collections (Domain (API actions), UI (User Interface and User Experience) and WatchList (for additional Ui filtering and scope management)).
-Each of the actions within this collection has a tight scope of execution, actionable and dispatchable from the UI.
+Example given, instead of chaining multiple actions within an effect, we opted to draft highly targeted action collections, with a tight scope of execution, that can be atomically actionable and dispatchable as needed from the UI.

+- Domain Actions - for API interactions
+- UI Actions - for User Interface / User Experience interactions and affordances (e.g: display/hide results, provide validation feedback on user input, etc.)
+- WatchList (for additional Ui filtering and scope management)

 ## Tailwind
 For styling our UI, we opted for TailwindCSS, not only for allowing for fast prototyping, but also for the optimized CSS builds, which are significantly smaller than regular CSS.